yimnai-dev/country-validator/README.md

-country-validator is a javascript library that helps in working with basic data about world countries such as names, country code, dial code and continent.
+@yimnai-dev/country-validator is a javascript library that helps in working with basic data about world countries such as names, country code, dial code and continent.

 # installation